Life Insurance with Bone Marrow Failure.

 Now at this point…

-We like to make a few things very clear about what services we offer here at IBUSA, because we want to give anyone the impression that we’re medical professionals or have any kind of medical training.
+We like to make a few things very clear about what services we offer here at IBUSA, because we want to give anyone the impression that we’re medical professionals or have any medical training.
 You see, all we are is a bunch of life insurance agents who just happen to be really good at helping folks find and qualify for the life insurance that they’re looking for!

 All you want to…